Everything You Need to Know

 What is deterministic mode?

-When enabled, PeerLM sets temperature to 0 and uses fixed random seeds where the model supports it.
-Before sending these parameters, it checks each model's capability registry to ensure only supported parameters are sent — preventing silent failures.
-The actual parameters used are logged for audit purposes.
+PeerLM sets temperature to 0 and uses fixed seeds where supported.
+It checks each model's capability registry first to prevent silent failures.
+Parameters used are logged for audit purposes — fully reproducible results.

 Do you store my API keys?